 Lifestyle Where to find drive-in movie theaters outside of NYC The Sunset Drive-In in Colchester, Vermont.
 Photo Credit: Victoria Negri By ROBERT LEVIN email@example.com @rlevin85 June 8, 2015 4:04 PM Print Share fbShare Tweet Email You can see movies on rooftops and in parks across New York City, but nothing beats the old-fashioned drive-in experience.
 What might seem like a 20th-century relic is in fact still very much alive throughout the Northeast.
 These are some of the top drive-ins within a day's ride of New York City (all distances calculated from midtown Manhattan): Sunset Drive-In This beautiful four-screen drive-in on a pastoral northern Vermont setting offers a double feature of big Hollywood movies each night, plenty of space for cars and a snack bar with incredibly affordable grub.
 It's an essential part of any trip to the Burlington area.
 Where: 155 Porters Point Rd., Colchester, Vermont How far: 5.5-hour drive More info: Sunsetdrivein.com Warwick Drive-In A bit closer to home is this Orange County spot, sitting on 11 acres, playing all the hits and featuring the advantage of being open every night.
 Plus, admission is just $10 for adults.
 Where: 5 Warwick Turnpike, Warwick, New York How far: 1.5-hour drive More info: Warwickdrivein.com Becky's Drive-In This family-friendly institution offers the blockbusters you'd expect, plus pony rides, firework shows and other accoutrements that collectively make this a special place to go to the movies.
 It's typically mentioned among the best in the country.
 Where: 4548 Lehigh Dr., Walnutport, Pennsylvania How far: 2-hour drive More info: Beckysdi.com Delsea Drive-In There's only one drive-in theater left in New Jersey, though the Garden State opened the first one ever in Pennsauken Township in 1933.
 The South Jersey-located Delsea is it, which reopened in 2004 by a pediatrician and offers all the hits and an extensive menu that features low-carb options.
 Where: 2203 South Delsea Dr., Vineland, New Jersey How far: 2-hour drive More info: Delseadrive-in.com Overlook Drive-In and the Hyde Park Drive-In Theatre The Hudson Valley is one of the most beautiful regions in New York State, so why not make a day of it by heading to the Poughkeepsie area to visit either of these classic drive-ins, still owned by the Cohen family that started them both some 60 years ago?
 The Hyde Park Drive-In sits across the street from the amazing FDR home and the Overlook features a six-story screen.
 Where: Overlook: 126 Degarmo Rd., Poughkeepsie, New York; Hyde Park: 4114 Albany Post Rd., Hyde Park, New York How far: 2-hour drive More info: Overlookdrivein.com and Hydeparkdrivein.com By ROBERT LEVIN firstname.lastname@example.org @rlevin85 Robert, amNewYork's Editor-in-Chief, has been with the team in one capacity or another for more than a decade.
 He also reviews movies and writes entertainment features.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.